Double Up Tackle Co.

 Shape – Choose the Right Profile

 The shape of your bait determines how it moves in the water and what kind of forage it imitates.
-Our 2.7” Ned Worm is a finesse-style bait designed for tough conditions, cold water, post-front pressure, or heavily fished lakes.
-It’s best used in the spring and fall, slowly dragged or dead-sticked along the bottom.
-The 5” Worm is the most versatile option.
-You can Texas rig it, wacky rig it, or fish it weightless for a natural fall, a great choice year-round, especially in summer or around cover like docks or grass lines.
-Our 3” Paddle Tail is a swimming-style bait that mimics baitfish.
-This is ideal in warmer water or when fish are chasing, just rig it on a jig head or swimbait hook and reel it steadily.
-Lastly, the 3” Craw imitates crawfish, a key food source for bass.
-It shines in spring and fall, especially around rocks or wood.
-Use it as a trailer on a jig, or Texas rig it and hop it along the bottom.
+Our 2.7” Ned Worm is a finesse-style bait designed for tough conditions, cold water, post-front pressure, or heavily fished lakes, and is best used in the spring and fall slowly dragged or dead-sticked along the bottom.
+The 5” Worm is the most versatile option and can be Texas rigged, wacky rigged, or fished weightless for a natural fall, making it a great year-round choice, especially in summer or around docks and grass lines.
+The 7.5” Ribbon Tail Worm creates extra movement and vibration with its long curly tail, making it ideal for targeting bigger bass in warmer water, especially during summer nights or offshore fishing around ledges and brush piles.
+The 6” Bot Worm has a thicker body profile that displaces more water and gives off a stronger underwater presence, making it a great option for stained water, aggressive fish, or flipping heavy cover.
+Our 3” Paddle Tail is a swimming-style bait that mimics baitfish and works best in warmer water when fish are actively chasing, especially when rigged on a jig head or swimbait hook and reeled steadily.
+The 5” Minnow imitates larger baitfish and excels when bass are feeding on shad or open-water forage, making it effective on a jig head, underspin, or weightless setup during the summer and fall.
+The 1.75” Minnow Fry is a finesse-style bait built to imitate juvenile baitfish and shines in clear water or pressured fisheries where downsizing presentations are key, especially on a small jig head or drop shot rig.
+Lastly, the 3” Craw imitates crawfish, one of the primary food sources for bass, and performs best in the spring and fall around rocks or wood cover when used as a jig trailer or Texas rigged and hopped along the bottom.

 Base Color – Match the Water Conditions